-Risks / Opportinities Capitals Stakeholders Initiatives The loss or departure of a country could have a damaging impact on our international partnership & G Clients, Society, Professionals We have established regular dialogue and communication with all member firms, via our country forums, where all managing partners from around the world are invited.
+Risks /opportinities Capital Stakeholders Initiatives The loss or departure of a country could have a damaging impact on our international partnership.
+6 22 © Clients, society, professionals We have established regular dialogue and communication with all member firms, via our country forums, where all managing partners from around the world are invited.
 Our annual partners conference also provides an opportunity for all partners to share their concerns.
-The loss of key people and the absence of succession plans could threaten our ability to ensure long-term development. € :: Clients, Society, Professionals The members of our Executive and Governing bodies are elected for a 4-year term.
-Strict age limits have been set in our Charter of Association and succession plans are implemented to anticipate when a board member or a Group Officer is close to retirement.
-Risks of increased regulatory intervention if operational change is mandated ¢ 22 8 Clients, Society, Professionals We engage in regular and direct interaction, wherever possible, with governmental bodies and regulators to understand objectives and provisions of changes and the implications for our businesses.
+The loss of key people and the absence of succession plans could threaten our ability to ensure long- term development.
+4) 22 80 Clients, society, professionals The members of our executive and governing bodies are elected for a four-year term.
+Strict age limits have been set in our charter of association and succession plans are implemented to anticipate when a board member or a group officer is close to retirement.
+Risks of increased regulatory intervention if operational change is mandated. ¢ -:2 ® Clients, society, professionals We engage in regular and direct interaction, wherever possible, with governmental bodies and regulators to understand objectives and provisions of changes and the implications for our businesses.
 We closely monitor the cumulative impact of regulatory changes on the ability to provide services to audit clients.
 We have regulatory affairs specialists who lead our efforts to track all changes in applicable regulatory regimes, of whatever origin, under which each firm operates.
 We regularly review and update our processes and procedures to ensure compliance by all our people, on all our clients, with all applicable regulations.

 IV.
-Global trends & Stakeholders expectations
+Global trends & stakeholders expectations

-Digital Transformation
+Digital transformation

 As an international professional service firm, we heavily rely on IT to perform our assignments and are provided access to highly confidential client information.
-We have identified cyberattacks as one of the most potentially damaging risks we could face.
+We have identified cyber attacks as one of the most potentially damaging risks we could face.